Mission Campus Development

 Today, we have an opportunity to continue to build upon our efforts thus far and to make a resounding impact for generations to come.
 Already, our community has grown beyond the bounds of our current building.
 As more and more families choose La Scuola for its unique ability to elevate students as the protagonists in their own education, we need to create a new campus that's as expansive as our imaginations.

 The Mission campus will be transformed into the ideal international school of the future - the first and only of its kind in the United States.
-This building will become the main entrance to our campus and will house our food atelier, dining room, art, music, and makers ateliers and will be designed with flexible classroom partitions.
-The Ateliers/Studio spaces are unique and at the heart of the Reggio Emilia program as they provide students with innovative spaces to learn, explore, create and experiment.
-This learning space will match our unique learning approach, with the ability to learn, find beauty in life, and discover extraordinary answers.
+This building will become the main entrance to our campus and will house our food atelier and dining room, upper elementary and middle school classrooms, extended care space, library and more.
+The classroom design and layout of each space are unique and at the heart of the Reggio Emilia program, as they provide students with innovative spaces to learn, explore, create, and experiment.
+This transformational space is designed to align with our distinctive pedagogy, where students learn deeply, find beauty in the world around them, and discover extraordinary answers.

 Mission Campus Fly-Through